Hypnosis is a naturally occurring human state. It’s experienced in the following life situations:

 MAUREEN GRABOWSKI, PhD

 Over the past 25 years, Kaiser Permanente Mental Health/CD Services in Pleasanton and in Petaluma/San Rafael have engaged my professional interest and development.
-Currentlymy practice is restricted to Kaiser in Petaluma and incorporates a variety of disciplines including hypnotherapy.
+Now I’m retired from Kaiser, and planning my future.

 MARY TOTH GRANICK, M.Ed., MFT